 - Peel and slice the potatoes very thinly; pat dry with paper towels.
 Layer 1/3 of the potato slices in prepared baking dish.
 Pour 1/3 of the half-and-half mixture, 1/2 cup grated cheddar, 1/2 cup diced ham, and 1 heaping tablespoon Parmesan.
 Repeat layers two more times.

-- Bake, uncovered, for 1 hour, or until potatoes are completely tender when you insert a thin knife in the center.
+- Bake, uncovered, for 1 to 1 1/2 hours, or until potatoes are completely tender when you insert a thin knife in the center.
 If surface is browned but potatoes are not tender after an hour, you may cover with foil and continue baking until potatoes are done to your liking.
 Allow to rest for 5 to 10 minutes before serving.

 - If you have a mandoline slicer, it is recommended for cutting the potatoes, as it will produce very thin slices of the same thickness, which promotes even cooking.